 Star Community Care is committed to safeguarding the confidentiality of personal or sensitive information collected with regard to the people we support.
-Star Community Care is also committed to protecting the privacy of its staff and volunteers.
+Star Community Care is committed to protecting the privacy and dignity of all our participants and services users.
+Star Community Care is also committed to protecting the privacy of its staff and stakeholders.

 - Legislative Context

 Legislation that relates to Privacy is:

 • National Security Legislation Amendment Act (No. 1) 2014

 • Privacy and Personal Information Protection Act, 1988 (NSW)